 The effective interest rate applied to the mortgage book affects the carrying value of those assets.
 One of the key components of the Effective Interest Rate is the expected mortgage life and in particular, the expected life relative to the term of the initial scheme the customer takes on inception of the mortgage, as this determines how long the customer is likely to spend paying standard variable rate.
-During the year, the society revised its approach to estimating the EIR on variable rate products by removing variable rate products from the EIR model and inserting a floor in the EIR calculation to prevent negative interest being calculated when the behavioural life of customers is less than the contractual life of the mortgage product.
-The change in estimating EIR on these products resulted in a one-off credit to the income statement of £45,000.
-Expected lives relative to initial scheme life have been assessed as being between -5 and +3 months.
+Expected lives relative to initial scheme life have been assessed as being between -9 and +12 months.
 In determining the expected life of mortgage assets, the Society uses historical redemption data as well as management judgement.
 The expected life of mortgage assets is reassessed annually.
-A one month change in the life profile of mortgage assets would result in a change to the value of loans on the Statement of Financial Position of approximately £133,000 (2021: £262,000).
+A one month increase in the life profile of mortgage assets would result in an increase in the value of loans on the Statement of Financial Position of approximately £145,000 (2022: £133,000).